 - Perfect wildflower for any flower garden or meadow, growing anywhere from 36 – 48 inches tall they also make wonderful cut flowers.

-- Grows as an annual in USDA Zones: 3 – 9.
+- Grown as an annual in USDA Zones: 3 – 9.
 It does best in full sun to partial shade areas.

-- Reaches a height of 28 inches tall, with long stems and large flowers, it is a perfect for flower for your cutting garden or border.
+- Reaches a height of 28 inches tall, with long stems and large flowers, it is the perfect flower for your cutting garden or border.

 Transplant again when the plants are three or four inches high, setting them where they are to bloom.

-- Wood ashes or slaked lime incorporated in the soil will do much to prevent root and stem diseases it will also cut down on blister beetle visitors to which asters are prone too.
+3.)
+Wood ashes or slaked lime incorporated in the soil will do much to prevent root and stem diseases it will also cut down on blister beetle visitors to which asters are prone to.